futzu/SCTE35_threefive/README.md

-# threefive is the most advanced SCTE35 parser python3 lib, I swear.
+# threefive is the highest rated SCTE35 python3 lib. ( Boom Goes the Dynamite! )

 > Q. How many lines of code doe it take to parse SCTE35 from Mpegts?